UsabilityEngineering/ux-portfolio-Clemensstrigl/j02/README.md

 ![Multiple terminals](https://github.com/UsabilityEngineering/ux-portfolio-Clemensstrigl/blob/master/assets/IMG_5667.jpg?raw=true)

-<code style="color:gray;">In this image we can see the robot attempting to navigate based on a map that the robot created in the previous image.</code>
+<code style="color:gray;">In this image we can see the robot attempting to navigate through the map but it has somehow found its self within the map section that is not drivable and defined.
+Here the program straight lacks the ability within the UI to readjust the map.
+We had to completely restart all navigation and hope that that issue does not occure again.
+Noo tools are available for such a correction.</code>

 ![Launch Terminal](https://github.com/UsabilityEngineering/ux-portfolio-Clemensstrigl/blob/master/assets/IMG_5673.jpg?raw=true)